Updated August 2017

 I'm four months post-op now and making a good recovery.
 I can cope with the digestive problems using Creon and am learning to cope with the diabetes although am having some highs and lows.

 The histology report showed adenocarcinoma in the head of the pancreas as a focus within the IPMN.
 My surgeon seemed very relieved that he had done a curative operation.
 The lymph nodes had been clear which was a relief and I haven't had chemotherapy.

-I'm so grateful to the teams at University College Hospital and the Royal Free.
+I'm so grateful to the teams at my hospitals.
 The treatment has been excellent and everyone inspired confidence.
 I'm just glad to be alive and enjoying life with my wonderful family.

 It's nineteen months now since my second surgery - nineteen months with no pancreas and I'm doing fine.

 I won't say everything is wonderful, it's quite difficult to manage the diabetes sometimes and I have to make sure I take sufficient Creon to deal with steatorrhoea; penicillin because of the lack of a spleen; and Omeprazole to reduce stomach acid.

 I sometimes get an awful pain where the pancreas used to be, but it is rare - only once every few weeks and it soon stops.
 The consultant says it might be adhesions and not to worry.